hubblestack/hubble-salt/docs/chapters/installation.rst

 ============

 One of the primary design goals of Hubble is ease of installation.
-We've designed Hubble, from the start, to be compatible with SaltStack and make it as easy as possible to install.
+We've designed Hubble to be compatible with SaltStack and make it as easy as possible to install.
 Full installation instructions detailed below.

 (Note: HubbleStack plugins may require additional installation instructions.)